 Polycaprolactone (PCL) is biodegradable polyester that is easy to manufacture, manipulate and blend.
 PCL can be used as an additive for resins to improve their processing characteristics and their end use properties.
 PCL adheres well to a large number of surfaces.
 It is easily fabricated, easily melted and is non-toxic.
 Additionally, PCL blends have been extensively studied to reduce cost and improve biodegradability by mixing with starch and other low cost organic fillers.

 PLC as a bioresorbable polymer has received great deal of attention in use as a long term degradable implants as it can easily manipulated physically, chemically and biologically to suit a specific requirement.
 It is also studied as a scaffold for tissue repair via tissue engineering.

 PCL is degraded by hydrolysis of its ester linkages under physiological conditions at much slower rate than polyglycolide (PGA), poly d,l-lactide (PDLA) and its copolymers.
-It was therefore originally used and FDA approved for long term drug-delivery devices and as slowly degrading suture materials.

 - Molecular Weight:

 - ~3mm pellets

 Aydin, O., Aydin, B., Tezcaner, A., & Keskin, D. Study on physiochemical structure and in vitro release behaviors of doxycycline-loaded PCL microspheres.
 Journal of Applied Polymer Science, 132(14) (2015). doi.org/10.1002/app.41768